DereWah/Skelegram/README.md

 ### Edit telegram message

 ```
-edit telegram message %telegrammessage% to %telegrammessage/string% [with bot %string%]
+edit telegram message %telegrammessage% to %telegrammessage/string% [with markdown] [with bot %string%]
 ```

 Edit an existing, sent telegram message to a new one or to a string.